4 Tips for Keeping Your Data Secure

 When transferring data, it’s best practice to use some encryption.
 This disguises and masks the data moving over networks or between applications.
 Various encryption methods exist for VPNs, hard drives, email programs, and websites.

 VPN encryption methods ensure remote employees are securely transferring data back and forth.
-If your company uses the built-in VPN capabilities of Windows, you’ll want to include an encryption protocol.
+If your company uses Windows’ built-in VPN capabilities, you’ll want to include an encryption protocol.
 Train your IT employees to configure VPN client setups with that protocol.
 Run tests on your VPN server to make sure it’s working.
 If you decide to use a VPN software app, verify it’s using Encryption, as some free applications do not.

 Encrypting hard drives prevents unauthorized data use and access if the physical drive is stolen or lost.
-People who try to access data from an encrypted hard drive must use the correct password.
+People accessing data from an encrypted hard drive must use the correct password.

 Of course, it’s easier to implement hard drive encryption if your business only uses a few devices.
 When numerous devices change hands among employees, it’s harder to keep passwords and maintain security.
 For large organizations, it’s often more feasible to use file-level Encryption for shared documents that contain sensitive data.

 You may want to implement email encryption for all messages as an organization.
-This includes everything that’s sent and everything that comes in.
-Encrypting all messages also ensures what employees store in their email is more difficult for hackers to read.
+This includes everything sent, and everything received.
+Encrypting all messages also ensures that what employees store in their emails is more difficult for hackers to read.
 Sensitive and proprietary information is sometimes transferred back and forth internally via email, although it’s not the best practice.
 This makes compromising someone’s email attractive to criminals.

 Final Thoughts